Mantan Moreland

 Mantan Moreland (September 3, 1902 – September 28, 1973) was an American actor and comedian most popular in the 1930s and 1940s.
 He starred in numerous films.
-His daughter Marcella Moreland appeared as a child actress in several films.
+His daughter Marcella Moreland appeared as a child actor in several films.

 Early years

 He was born in Monroe, Louisiana, to Frank, an old-time Dixieland bandleader, and Marcella.
 Moreland began acting by the time he was an adolescent; some sources say he ran away to join a minstrel show in 1910, at age eight, but his daughter told Moreland's biographer she doubts this date is correct.
 She and other sources agree it is more likely he left home when he was fourteen.

 Career

 After "nearly ten years of working the small, small time", Moreland gained an opportunity in 1927 when he was hired as a comedian in Connie's Inn Frolics in Harlem.
 He next worked in the musical revue Blackbirds of 1928, which ran for 518 performances.
 By the late 1920s, Moreland had made his way through vaudeville, working with various shows and revues, performing on Broadway and touring Europe.

-Following the death of Aubrey Lyles, the half of African American vaudeville act Miller and Lyles, in 1932, Flournoy Miller asked Moreland to team up with him for personal appearances.
+Following the death of Aubrey Lyles, one half of African American vaudeville act Miller and Lyles, in 1932, Flournoy Miller asked Moreland to team up with him for personal appearances.
 With Moreland, Miller performed comedy routines he had done with Lyles.
 The pair performed together in the one-reel short film That's the Spirit (1933) as a pair of night watchmen and for stage productions by Miller, Dixie Goes High Hat (1938) and Hollywood Revue (1939).
 Moreland appeared in low-budget "race movies" aimed at African American audiences, including One Dark Night (1939) with Bette Treadville, Lucky Ghost (1941), Mr. Washington Goes to Town (1941) and Mantan Runs for Mayor (1946), again with Miller.

 As his comedic talents became recognized, Moreland appeared in larger productions.
 At the height of his career, Moreland received steady work from major film studios, as well as from independent producers who starred Moreland in low-budget, all-African American-cast comedies.
 Monogram Pictures signed Moreland to appear opposite Frankie Darro in the studio's popular action pictures.
 Moreland, with his bulging eyes and cackling laugh, quickly became a favorite supporting player in Hollywood movies.
 In 1940's Drums of the Desert, Moreland played a more serious role as the sergeant in charge of a squad of Senegalese Tirailleurs in French colonial Algeria alongside Ralph Byrd, known for appearing in Republic Pictures' Dick Tracy serials.
 He is perhaps best known for his role as chauffeur Birmingham Brown in Monogram's Charlie Chan series.